kun126/geodata-calibration/README.md

 ### 6. `pyproject.toml`
 This file configures tools and options needed for the build system, dependency management, and testing of the project.

+### 7. `Dockerfile` and `.dockerignore`
+The Dockerfile is used to build a Docker image for this project.
+The .dockerignore file specifies which files and directories should be excluded from the Docker build context.